Skip to content

 }

-In the example above, we have a hypothetical callFunction that routes each call.
-Here’s a possible implementation:
+In the example above, we assume a callFunction router for each call.
+Here’s one possible implementation:

 Python